-Ignore the old wives’ tales and learn the science behind dental disease and a bird dog’s ability to scent.
+Ignore the old wives’ tales and learn the science behind dental disease and a dog’s ability to scent

 When six-time Champion Hard Driving Bev started missing birds, professional trainer Joe McCarl attributed the changes to an aging dog starting to lose her senses.
 “She became really unsure around birds,” McCarl recalled.
 “This was a dog that always just stuck her birds and now she either wasn’t finding birds or was really unsure of where they were when on point.”
 While McCarl wasn’t going to turn back the hands of time, it was possible that Bev’s scenting loss was related to a very treatable condition — advanced dental disease.

 Gun dog owners and handlers are a superstitious lot, and for all of the technology and advanced knowledge of canine health and behavior that we have been given over the years, a reliance on old wives’ tales and a mentality of “that’s how we’ve always done it” still exists.
 For years field trialers thought removing the tonsils on their favorite field trial dog would help increase scenting ability and performance in the field.
 When this procedure was looked at to determine how it worked, researchers discovered that at the time of the tonsillectomy most veterinarians were also cleaning the teeth.
 It was this teeth cleaning that was actually causing the increase in scenting ability, not the removal of the tonsils.
 Yet even with the research out there to show dental care can impact scenting, many dog owners are reluctant to spend the money to have their dog’s teeth cleaned.

 For a better understanding of how dental disease can impact scenting ability, it is important to take a look at canine anatomy and how closely associated the teeth and sinuses are in relation to each other.
 The following picture shows a side profile of a setter with important structures drawn on the photo.
 To qualify the drawing: I am neither an artist nor an anatomist, so bear with me.